myriadrf/LimeADPD/docs/limeadpd.rst

 LimeADPD algorithm is based on modelling nonlinear system (PA and its inverse in this case) by complex valued memory polynomials which are in fact cut version of Volterra series which is well known as general nonlinear system modelling and identification approach.
-In this particular case “cut version ” means the system can efficiently be implemented in real life applications.
+In this particular case “cut version” means the system can efficiently be implemented in real life applications.

 For a given complex input: